rfielding/padlock/README.md

 A pairing function `e` ends up with the same value when the CA signing secret `s` and the file secret nonce `f` are swapped.
 This is why it is possible to create a padlock without assistance from the CA, and to unlock without assistance from the CA;
 such that the CA is only involved in attesting to facts about a user.

+- A CA public key secretly signed with `s` paired with a sum of attributes signed with `f` can be used to make a padlock.
+- A file public key secretly signed with `f` paired with a sum of attributes signed with `s` to attest to the attributes.

 ![pairing equation](https://render.githubusercontent.com/render/math?math=\color{gray}\hat%20e[s%20H1_0%2Bs%20H1_1%2B\cdots,f%20G2]=\hat%20e[f%20H1_0%2Bf%20H1_1%2B\cdots,s%20G2])